bUnit-dev/bUnit/README.md

 ## Contributors

 Shout outs and a big thank you [to all the contributors](https://github.com/bUnit-dev/bUnit/graphs/contributors) to the library, including those that raise issues, provide input to issues, and those who send pull requests.
 Thank you!

+## Code of conduct
+This project is part of the .NET Foundation and adheres to its code of conduct.
+You can read about it here: https://dotnetfoundation.org/about/code-of-conduct